fjvallarino/monomer/tasks.md

   - Image widget could also have a ByteString version
   - Compare Cairo/Skia interfaces to make Renderer able to handle future implementations
   - Can _wiChildren be removed from Widget and only be kept in Container?
+  - Image
+    - Can performance be improved?
+    - Does adding function to return imgData from Renderer make sense?
+Replace imageExists?
   - Create Slider
   - Create Dial
   - Create Split